-Stabilized whipped cream is so easy to make at home and makes a big difference in pies, trifles, and many more desserts.
-A quick extra step helps ensure leftover portions of recipes with whipped cream stay fluffy for days.
+Stabilized whipped cream makes a big difference in pies, trifles, and many more desserts with whipped cream.
+A quick and easy extra step helps ensure leftover portions of whipped cream stay fluffy for days.

-So stabilized whipped cream barely counts as a recipe, but it's a real game-changer as far as homemade whipped cream goes.
-Deserving of its own blog post, in my opinion!
+Stabilized whipped cream barely counts as a recipe, but it's a real game-changer as far as homemade whipped cream goes.
+It extends its longevity for days.

 Definitely not me.
 All that time and effort layering ingredients in a pretty way should be enjoyed and appreciated to its fullest.
 And no one's wasting dessert on my watch. 🙂